FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 ## Use-Case & Modelling

 Imagine you have many retail stores and want to make individual demand predictions for them.
-For stores that were opened a long time ago, this should be no problem but how do you deal with stores that first opened a week ago?
-Like in the example of apartment prices in different districts, BHM helps you to deal exactly with this problem.
-We take the [Rossmann dataset from Kaggle](https://www.kaggle.com/c/rossmann-store-sales) to simulate this problem by removing the data of some of the stores.
+For stores that were opened a long time ago, this should be no problem but how do you deal with stores that first opened a week ago or even will open soon?
+Like in the example of apartment prices in different districts, BHM helps you to deal exactly with this [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).
+We take the
+[Rossmann dataset from Kaggle](https://www.kaggle.com/c/rossmann-store-sales) to simulate this problem by removing the data of some of the stores.
 The data consists of a *train* dataset with information about the sales and daily features of the stores, e.g. if a promotion happened (`promo`), as well as a *store* dataset with time-independent store features.